 Payments for excursions, etc. can be made online at a time convenient to you using the Qkr app or at the office using EFTPOS or credit card.

 Payments may also be sent to school on any school day and given to the classroom teacher by your child.
 By giving children this responsibility we are showing our children that we respect and trust them.

-To avoid any losses make sure payment is carefully sealed in an envelope attached to the excursion notice.
+To avoid any losses make sure payment is carefully sealed in an envelope attached to the excursion notice or with an explanation for the payment.
 Ensure the envelope is labelled correctly.